 Lake King Waterfront Walk

 This is not a strictly known walk, but is easily done from the town centre.
 Following the Main Road out, and just next to the Untied service station, take the road down to the waterfront and amble beside Lake King along the Eagle Point Forshore.

 Combine this great Lake King foreshore walk with a visit and walk through the bushland kangaroo reserve, which is open to visitors for free access.
 It is home to an abundant number of native birds and wildlife.

-Take a walk along the Mitchell River and admire the beautiful old trees.
-A great spot to enjoy a morning or afternoon cup of tea.
-See the Heritage page for a walk around Bairnsdale with an historical flavour.
-Of course the East Gippsland Rail Trail, a designated bike riding trail, is also a great walking track.
+Take a walk along the Mitchell River and admire the beautiful old trees, a great spot to enjoy a morning or afternoon cup of tea.
+Part of the East Gippsland Rail Trail, it is a designated bike riding trail, as well as a great walking track.
 A significant green corridor, you are sure to experience many close encounters with the local wildlife.

 Macleod Morass boardwalk

 Starting on the Bosworth Road 1.3 km east of Forge Creek Road just off the Princes Highway you will find a Walk sign post just near the carpark.
 It is a very easy walk of only about 500 metres, with interpretive displays included.
 Set in the Macleod Morass State Game Reserve, it is a perfect example of one of the few remaining deep fresh water marshes in Victoria.
 Large numbers of waterfowl, like swamphens, ducks, egrets are visible on one side, and reed dwellers occupy another area but are harder to view.
 Dependant on water levels, birdlife varies but is still prolific.